The (sustainable) future of SlopeFillers is here.

 Onward (and Thank You)

-I hate pulling time away from resort marketing ideas and inspiration, but I felt like this was an important moment and I wanted to walk you through it.
+I hate pulling time away from resort marketing ideas and inspiration, but I felt like this was a good moment to provide a quick update as I roll out these changes.

 I’m more excited about SlopeFillers than I’ve been in a while, I feel more clarity about my career and personal brand than I’ve felt in a decade, and I’m excited to better align these two parts of who I am in a way that is more sustainable and aligned to the direction I want and need to go.